catherineisonline/frontend-mentor-challenge-solutions/README.md

 - Shrtco - url shortening API

 ## What I learned
 Another attempt to play around with API and understand it better.
 Not very hard as I only need one data from get request.
 This will be my 3rd small project using API.
 Working with it is not hard however it does get a little harder when I have to work with dynamic DOM elements.
 Once again was glad to practice some CSS and eventlisteners.
+I try not to match the original design as much as I did before as it takes more time and I prefer to spend it mostly on JavaScript.

 The hardest part which I never managed to finish is saving cache after reload.
 I tried different ways but I am not getting the final result.
 I do manage to retrive the previous data (the input value, for instance) however I am unable to make it visible.
 I usually use console.log-s to understand what I am doing and it does work, I do retrieve everything I need but I have a hard time displaying it on dynamic elements.
 The elements stay there after refresh however they are empty.
 I will for sure get back to this project again!